PerformanceHorizonGroup/measurementkit-android/README.md

         </intent-filter>
     </receiver>

-The PHG SDK will pass back the `clickref` collected in the referrer, ensuring a completely accurate attribution of the install and all subsequent event activity.
+The PHG SDK will collect the refererer token from the google play store in this case, and ensure accurate attribution.